hhirtz/ellidri/README.md

 - RFC [1459][r1] and [2812][r2] compliance (almost! see [#1][i1])
 - IRCv3 support
-- Secure and production-ready setup with TLS out-of-the-box
+- TODO: Secure and production-ready setup with TLS out-of-the-box
 - Configurable via a file
 - SASL support with SQLite and PostgreSQL
 - kawaii messages